Design of System Architecture

 In actual implementation, multiple oracles need to be aggregated to obtain more accurate results and filter out outliers.

-For example, the price aggregation feature retrieves information from multiple oracles and generates an average price or a median price.
+For example, the price aggregation feature retrieves information from multiple oracles and generates a median price.

-To learn more about the logic of price aggregation, please refer to: AggregatorInterface (opens new window).
+To learn more about the logic of price aggregation, please refer to: FluxAggregator.sol (opens new window).